neverUsedGithub/minitype/README.md

 # Minitype

-A validation library with a simple API, thats easily treeshakeable.
+A validation library with a simple API thats easily treeshakeable.

 # Usage example